alejandrabarrientosm/active-directory-installation/README.md

 <h2>Setup Domain Controller in Azure</h2>

-First of all we are going to:
+This Virtual Machine will serve as the Domain Control, to which our second Virtual Machine client-1 will connect to get their DNS Host.
+First of all we are going to create dc-1 which is the Domain control, to do that we are going to follow the next steps:

 - Create a Resource Group, called Active-Directory-Lab
   <p align left>